LancerComet/Muso/README.md

 # Muso

-Yet another photo viewer especially designed for manga reading.

 ![logo](static/logo.png)

-Muso is a photo viewer.
-And it is especially designed for manga reading.
+Yet another photo viewer.
+Especially designed for manga reading.

-Muso is implemented in canvas to have the native-like touching experience.
+Is implemented in canvas to have the native-like touching experience.

 [Demo](https://lancercomet.github.io/Muso/)